 To make data look fancy, people will often make bar, line, and pie graphs 3D – but it actually just makes the data harder to read.
 Because of the way the data is tilted, it gives the reader a skewed perspective of what the data actually reads.
 Don’t let poor design weaken your argument!

 - Double-click on the bars, lines, or pie sections you’d like to change

 - Choose “3D Format”

 - Set “Top” and “Bottom” to “None”.

-When you have many data points, you should avoid using markers – it is much better to add an average, min or max to make your data easier to understand.
-Think also about removing the background lines that distract from understanding the most important elements.
+When you have many data points, you should avoid using markers – it is much better to add an average, minimum or maximum to make your data easier to understand.
+Consider removing the background lines that distract from understanding the most important elements.

 The area chart is the best option for when you want to show the comparison of elements changing over time.

 In the example below, you can see the stock composition changing over three fiscal years.
 We used only one color hue from our visual identity, and we will stick to it in the following pages of our report so our readers can associate this color with other charts about stock.
 Have specific colors for specific KPIs throughout your report or presentation whenever your visual identity allows it.

 Design-wise: remove redundant labels, get rid of shadows and use white spaces between series.

 How to use your Brand Colors in Excel: